-Sanitary Inspection: Moderate
+Stsc Ballambi Beach Rether St Baths

-Beach Suitability Grade: Good Bellambi Beach is at the southern end of a two kilometre stretch of beach and is backed by a reserve.
+Bellambi Beach is at the southern end of a two kilometre stretch of beach and is backed by a reserve.
 Beach conditions are relatively safe and lifeguards patrol the beach from September to April.

-The Beach Suitability Grade of Good indicates that microbial water quality is generally suitable for swimming but the water may be susceptible to pollution from a number of potential sources of faecal contamination.
-The response to rainfall graph indicates that enterococci levels increased with increasing rainfall, often exceeding the safe swimming limit in response to 10 mm of rainfall or more.
-The site has been monitored since 1996 and microbial water quality has generally been of a high standard.
-Microbial Assessment: B Monitoring period for 2009-10 result is September 2008 to April 2010.
+The Beach Suitability Grade of Good indicates that microbial water quality is generally suitable for swimming but the water may be susceptible to pollution from a number of potential sources of faecal contamination, including discharge from Bellambi Creek.

+The response to rainfall graph indicates that enterococci levels increased with increasing rainfall, regularly exceeding the safe swimming limit in response to 10 mm of rainfall or more.

+The site has been monitored since 1996 and elevated enterococci levels have been recorded in a small percentage of samples in most years.

+Microbial Assessment: B